Is a keto diet helpful for migraines and cluster headaches?

 Although promising, these are small studies from a limited group of researchers.
 More trials are needed to determine the ketogenic diet’s effects in people with migraines.

-In small studies, ketogenic diets have been found to reduce the frequency and severity of migraines, leading to decreased use of medication, in several participants.
+In small studies, ketogenic diets have been found to reduce the frequency and severity of migraines, leading to decreased use of medication in some of the participants.
 However, improvement didn’t occur in everyone.
-More studies, especially clinical trials, are needed.
+More studies – especially clinical trials – are needed.

 Anecdotal evidence supporting keto diets for migraines